25 Things You Should Know Before Buying Rental Property

 • Step 11 – Ensure the property is suitable for tenants

-• Step 12 – Research area and set rent appropriate for neighbourhood
+• Step 12 – Research the area and set rent appropriate for the neighbourhood

-• Step 13 – Find a good letting agent if you want to use one.
+• Step 13 – Find a qualified letting agent if you want to use one.

 • Step 14 – Get references so you know your tenant or guarantor can pay the rent